sauce-archives/help/README.md

     bundle exec jekyll serve --watch

-This guide has been tested on Linux ubuntu 16.04 LTS version.
+This guide has been tested on Linux ubuntu 16.04 LTS version and OS X 10.11.5 .